 Morning: We’ll ride to Independence National Historical Park (INHP) to see and explore some of the icons of American independence.
 Led by an expert, we’ll see the Liberty Bell and Independence Hall, where our nation was officially established, and where both the Declaration of Independence and Constitution were debated and signed.
 It is not only a national monument but is on the UNESCO World Heritage List for the universal principles of freedom and democracy that have had a profound impact on law-makers around the world.
 George Washington was inaugurated here for his second term as President when Philadelphia was the national capital.

 Lunch: On your own at INHP to enjoy what you like.
 There is a café in the Independence Visitor Center and another on Independence Mall as well as restaurants in the surrounding area.
-The Group Leader will be happy to offer suggestions.
+The Group Leaders will be happy to offer suggestions.

 Afternoon: Re-grouping, we’ll ride to the stadium and take our seats as the Army Black Knights and the Navy Midshipmen face off once again.
 One of America’s oldest sports rivalries began in 1890.
 Out of 117 clashes, Navy leads with a record of 60-50-7, although Army broke Navy’s 14-year winning streak in 2016.
 The winner receives the Commander-in-Chief’s Trophy as well as bragging rights.
 The motorcoach will return to the hotel after the game.
 Due to the large crowds, there may be heavy traffic returning to the hotel.

 Dinner: Hotel buffet.

 Evening: At leisure.
 Prepare for check-out and transfer tomorrow.